2010 Summer Youth Olympics: Participating National Olympic Committees

+Number of athletes by National Olympic Committee

 Sports

 The Games featured 26 sports with a total of 31 disciplines and 201 events.
-201 events, there will be 8 mixed team events (Mixed-NOCs), 4 mixed team events (NOCs), 1 open event (Equestrian), 106 men's events, and 82 women's events.
+Within the 201 events, there were 8 mixed team events (Mixed-NOCs), 4 mixed team events (NOCs), 1 open event (Equestrian), 106 men's events, and 82 women's events.
 These included two disciplines under the IOC classification of aquatics (diving and swimming), and three under gymnastics (artistic, rhythmic and trampoline).
 Each sport in the Games was represented by a pictogram inspired by the official "Spirit of Youth" emblem consisting of a red flame, a blue star and a green crescent, which was depicted participating in each of the 26 sports of the Youth Olympic Games.
 The sport pictograms had a distinctive, contemporary graphic style that was intended to make them a highly recognisable feature of the Games.
 The list of sports is as follows:

 About 3,600 athletes, aged 14 to 18, participated in the Games.
 All 205 National Olympic Committees (NOCs) were represented, except Kuwait, which was suspended in January 2010 due to alleged government interference; however, three Kuwaiti athletes competed under the Olympic flag.
 A unique feature of the YOG was the creation of the mixed-NOCs team event.
 To foster friendship among participants, teams were formed by athletes from different countries to compete on an intercontinental basis.
 Mixed-NOC sports included equestrian-jumping, fencing, judo, modern pentathlon, and triathlon.
 There were eight events which composed entirely of mixed-NOCs teams, and as such all 25 medals in these events, including two bronzes in judo, were swept by mixed-NOCs teams.

 The first gold medal of the Games was awarded to 18-year-old Japanese triathlete Yuka Sato, who won the girls' event on 15 August.
 Host nation Singapore's first medal was a bronze in taekwondo for Daryl Tan on 16 August.
 The first gold medal for a mixed-NOC event was awarded to team Europe 1, consisting of Yana Egoryan of Russia and Italians Marco Fichera Marco, Camilla Mancini, Leonardo Affede, Alberta Santuccio Alberta and Eduardo Luperi, which won the team competition in fencing.